anushkayadav/Stray-Animal-Detection/README.md

 Next, open the generate_tfrecord.py file in a nano text editor.
 Replace the label map starting at line 31 with your own label map, where each object is assigned an ID number.
 This same number assignment will be used when configuring the labelmap.pbtxt file in Step 5b.

-For example, say you are training a classifier to detect tigers.
 You will replace the following code in generate_tfrecord.py:
 ```
 def class_text_to_int(row_label):
     if row_label == 'cow':